craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes June 11 22.md

 I got the names for the people they need to get their packages from. [[Alisinder Rancarlo]] in [[Yerba]], [[Baron Jammu]] in the [[Darnt Hillkeep]], and [[Doctor Gunagido]] in [[The Golden City]].

 Clark Lowe the bandit as been born anew as Clargen, and is moving on from banditry.
-They have gotten through the dreams and Barrowinches rabbit.
+They have gotten through the dreams and Barrowinch's rabbit.

 Nala is disguised as red dragonborn (19 performance).

+little fucker loves pears

+Jarren knows Yerba well.
+Why?
+Jerran's human mom was a dancer, orcs came into town and pushed her out of business, father was the elf moved to Yerba to not die in the fires.